 Green Hill Zone (Sonic the Hedgehog)

 Is there a more quintessential Sonic song? (probably, but this is the most nostalgic for me!).
 I’m instantly transported back to being blown away by the graphics and speed of the blue blur back in 3rd grade.
-I couldn’t stop smiling when playing through Sonic Mania’s remixed version of this too!
-Awesome.
+I still get that feeling playing Sonic 1 on my Genesis or Nomad, and I couldn’t stop smiling when playing through Sonic Mania’s remixed version of this too!
+So much nostalgic power.

 Dreamer (Streets of Rage 2)